7KAG7/whetherio/README.md

   ```
   from the CLI, in your env file you must add your own DARK_SKY_KEY=YOUR DARK SKY API KEY

-* Additionally from the ./config/initializers/geocoder.rb file you must add your own google api to the api_key in the following format api_key: :xxxxxxxxxxxxxxx
+* Additionally from the ./config/initializers/geocoder.rb file you must add your own google api to the api_key in the following format api_key: :YOUR GOOGLE API KEY

 * Codepen is used for continuous integration monitoring